booyaa/booyaa.github.io/blog/2017-0031-rust-vscode.md

 It will be interesting two see how the two active extensions progress.

+If you want a proper whistle stop tour of RLS I recommend you pop over to [@nrc](https://users.rust-lang.org/u/nrc) blog as he's done a thorough job of it in this [post](http://www.ncameron.org/blog/what-the-rls-can-do/).

 ## Debugging

 I'm ashamed to admit that I still find setting up debugging Rust a bit of a black art if you're not using gdb.
 However thanks to the [LLDB